Background Theme

 Background Color Mode

-The mode radio buttons let you choose between the Color Fade, Solid, and Custom Image modes.
+The Background Color Mode dropdown menu lets you choose between the Color Fade, Solid Color, and Image modes.

 Color Fade